khalidryder777/BART---Abstractive-Summarization-and-KeyBERT---KeyWord-extraction-pipelines/README.md

   df['AP_ellab'][i] = ' '.join(df['AP_ellab'][i])
 ```

-## Vii.
+## VII.
 Extracting keywords from the sentences contained in the dataframe
 Below we are extracting keywords from sentences in a Pandas dataframe and storing them in a list of lists.
 For each row in the dataframe, a list of sentences is created, which is then passed as input to the "extract_keywords" method of a KeyBERT model.
 This method returns a list of keyword-probability pairs, from which the keywords are extracted and stored in a list.
 This list is then appended to a final list "x1."
 After the loop is complete, "x1" will contain a list of keywords for each row in the dataframe.